 Research has found that the pandemic has had a ‘devastating impact’ on music education in the UK, adding to the already steady decline as a result of government cuts to arts in favour of core subjects like maths, English and science.

 GCSE results published by Ofqual last year revealed that the number of pupils studying Music has fallen drastically over the last twelve years.
 In 2008, 54,000 studied the subject, compared to just 35,000 in 2020 – a 35 per cent decrease.

 The same trend can be seen for older pupils, with the number of pupils studying A-Level having almost halved in the last decade, from around 10,000 to around 5,000 a year.

 MMF was initially set up in 1991 as a result of cuts made by Merton Council to music services in the borough.

 Thirty years later, the foundation has been able to consistently offer children from a range of backgrounds the opportunity to explore music and perform on a variety of stages and events, including the Royal Albert Hall, Wimbledon championships and Tower of London.

 MMF’s bands have even performed internationally at the Montreux jazz festival in Switzerland and at the Menin gate in Belgium.

-Wigley said: “Some of the children have never even been to Wimbledon, so to sign up for Royal Albert Hall concert and perform is life-changing for a lot of them.
+Wigley said: “Some of the children have never even been to see the tennis at Wimbledon, so to sign up for Royal Albert Hall concert and perform is life-changing for a lot of them.